-Best option in my view is Marinella, you'll find details of this beach and the other best beaches in my Amalfi Beach Guide.
+Best option in my view is Marinella.
+You'll find details of this beach and the other best beaches in my Amalfi Beach Guide.

 If you're coming from Rome or Naples you can always get a transfer but I honestly recommend having your own car (click here for the best rates).

-If you don't have a car there are buses that run up and down the coast all day long and, combined with boats and walking, you'll be able to explore most of the coast this way too.
+If you don't have a car there are buses that run up and down the coast all day long and, combined with boats and walking, you'll be able to explore the coast this way too.